Jorma Kaukonen: Solo

 In 1984, Kaukonen appeared on Robert Hunter's Amagamalin Street.
 This was the third album released by Relix Records, a label founded by Les Kippel that specialized in bands from the San Francisco Bay Area.
 Relix also released Splashdown, featuring a rare performance by Hot Tuna on WQIV, a now-defunct radio station in New York.
 Kippel was instrumental in reuniting Kaukonen and Casady in 1985 for a Hot Tuna theater tour.
 Relix Records remained Hot Tuna's record label until 2000, and also released Classic Hot Tuna Acoustic, Classic Hot Tuna Electric, Live at Sweetwater, and Live at Sweetwater Two.

 In 1985, Kaukonen performed with the band There Goes the Neighborhood with Jaco Pastorius (bass), Doug McClean (harmonica), Whitie Melvin (percussion), Ben Prevo (guitar), and Rashied Ali (congas).

 Having briefly reformed for a tour in 1983 that closed with a farewell show at Jonathan Swift's in Cambridge, Massachusetts, Hot Tuna again reformed in 1986.

-At a 1988 Hot Tuna performance at The Fillmore, Kaukonen surprised fellow Airplane alumnus Paul Kantner (who was sitting in with the band) with an appearance by his estranged lover Grace Slick.
+At a 1988 Hot Tuna performance at The Fillmore, Kaukonen surprised fellow Jefferson Airplane alumnus Paul Kantner (who was sitting in with the band) with an appearance by his estranged lover Grace Slick.
 The success of this performance helped to pave the way for a Jefferson Airplane reunion tour and record in 1989.

 In 1993, he collaborated with ex-Grateful Dead keyboardist Tom Constanten in recording numerous arrangements of "Embryonic Journey".
 The resulting tracks were released as Embryonic Journey, the album, in 1994 on the Relix label.
 In 1999, he played several gigs with Phil Lesh and Friends.
 In 2000, he appeared with jam band Widespread Panic during their summer tour.
 His 2002 album Blue Country Heart was nominated for a Grammy Award.